 Nixon the way most people remember him--in campaign mode, flashing the "V for Victory" sign with both hands.

 Johnson left the White House under an even darker cloud than Harry Truman had (see footnote #30).
 Aside from attending the Apollo 11 launch at Cape Canaveral (see below), he stayed out of the limelight, and the Democrats in turn treated him the way post-1956 Russians treated Stalin, not even mentioning his name if they could help it.
 Though he suffered two heart attacks (in 1955 and 1972), he could not stop drinking and smoking, and the third heart attack killed him, four years and two days after the end of his presidency.

-The other event was Woodstock, probably the most famous music festival of all time.
-Held on a farm in upstate New York, for three rainy days in August 1969, an estimated 450,000 fans converged on the spot, and this concert was remembered afterwards as the high point of the hippie movement.
+The other special event of 1969 was Woodstock, probably the most famous music festival of all time.
+Held on a farm in upstate New York, for three rainy days in August, an estimated 450,000 fans converged on the spot, and this concert was remembered afterwards as the high point of the hippie movement.
 The American counterculture enjoyed a few more good years before it disappeared from the stage, but as with the space program, most Americans shifted their attention to another cause, like environmentalism or feminism.
 In this case, it was because the Vietnam War was starting to wind down.

 Far out, man!
 The Woodstock generation.